 Kathy has always been passionate about teaching music to children, owning her own full-service children’s music school in Nanaimo for fifteen years.
 There she was the assistant principal cellist in the Vancouver Island Symphony orchestra for nine years and the Education Consultant for the Symphony for 5 years, compiling the educational materials for the Children’s Education Concert Series.

-Vicki Bashista, Valerie Crosbie, Joanna Daley, Patricio Molina Espinoza, Cody Fitzsimmons, Dawn Harris, Leone Leighton, Shelley Miller & Heather Storie
+Vicki Bashista, Valerie Crosbie, Karen Meyer, Patricio Molina Espinoza, Cody Fitzsimmons, Leone Leighton & Solenne Morrison.

 Our Educational Assistants are essential to the success of our programs.
 They work throughout the school and playground to ensure that all students can reach their full potential.